Changeland: Production

 The film was announced on June 21, 2017.
 It marks the feature directorial debut of Seth Green, who also stars in the film alongside Breckin Meyer, Macaulay Culkin, Brenda Song, Clare Grant, Rose Williams, Kedar Williams-Stirling and Randy Orton.
 Filming in Thailand began that same week.
 Patrick Stump, who composed the film score, has an uncredited cameo appearance as an airline passenger in the film's opening scene.

+It was executive produced by Stoopid Buddy Stoodios' Matthew Senreich, John Harvatine IV, and Eric Towner; Living Films' Chris Lowenstein and Oliver Ackermann; Karivara Films's Jimmy Matthews and John Lee; and Cohen Gardner's Jonathan Gardner.

 Release

 In March 2019, Gravitas Ventures acquired distribution rights to the film and set it for a June 7, 2019 release.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 56% based on 9 reviews with an average rating of 6.10/10.
 On Metacritic, it has a score of 42 out of 100, based on four critics, indicating "mixed or average" reviews.